sourcegraph-testing/nacelle-service/README.md

 ---

 A **service** is a value that can injected into one or more structs.
-Generally, a service is going to be somethng that controls access to shared state (e.g. a database connection or in-memory cache).
+Generally, a service is going to be something that controls access to shared state (e.g. a database connection or in-memory cache).
 A **service container** is a collection of named services.
 Services are registered into a container and then the container is used to injected services into consumer objects.

 ### Usage